-At a minimum, Product Demos will be held between each development and hardening phase during which the IT Vendor will present the completed work that they will deliver that sprint.
-The purpose of the Product Demo is to allow the various stakeholders and teams to review the work that was done and to provide feedback to the IT Vendor and delivery team.
-The Product Manager and Project Owner will host a Product Demo.
+At a minimum, Sprint Reviews will be held at the end of each sprint during which the IT Vendor will present the completed work.
+The purpose of the Sprint Review is to allow the various stakeholders and teams to review the work that was done and to provide feedback to the IT Vendor and delivery team.
+The Product Manager r will host a Sprint Review.

-If feedback is received during the Product Demo which indicates that the acceptance criteria was not met for that User Story, Epic, or feature, the Product Manager is responsible for capturing and documenting that feedback.
+If feedback is received during the Sprint Review which indicates that the acceptance criteria was not met for that User Story, Epic, or feature, the Product Manager is responsible for capturing and documenting that feedback.
 The Product Manager will work collectively with the IT Vendor to determine if this issue must be addressed in the current sprint during the hardening phase or if it will be addressed in the upcoming sprint(s).